thingsboard/thingsboard.github.io/docs/services/monitoring-dashboard.md

             <span class="read-info">11 minutes read</span>
             <h1>IoT Monitoring Dashboard</h1>
             <div class="text-content medium-margin">In the dynamic landscape of digitization and the Internet of Things (IoT), the importance of data management and monitoring is quite reasonable.
 In this regard, the IoT monitoring dashboard is a tool that not only simplifies the visualization of large amounts of data but also makes it more efficient and informative.</div>
-            <div class="text-content"><span class="bold">The ThingsBoard dashboard platform</span> is an integral part of the user interface for IoT apps, offering solutions for the rapid development, management, and scaling of IoT projects.</div>
+            <div class="text-content"><span class="bold">In the ThingsBoard platform the dashboards</span> are an integral part of the user interface for IoT apps, offering solutions for the rapid development, management, and scaling of IoT projects.</div>
         </div>
         <img class="image" srcset="/images/iot-articles/monitoring_dashboard_1_1090x742.png 1090w, /images/iot-articles/monitoring_dashboard_1_2180x1484.png 2180w" sizes="(max-width: 1920px) 1090px, (min-width: 1921px) 2180px" src="/images/iot-articles/monitoring_dashboard_1_1090x742.png" alt="IoT energy management office monitoring"/>
         <div class="text-wrapper">